-The Study Two data has been received from the participating facilities across Australia and has principally been used to determine the fixed cost component of the funding model.
-This analysis includes identifying any facility characteristics that drive care costs.
+The Study Two data were received from the participating facilities across Australia and was principally been used to determine the fixed cost component of the funding model.
+This analysis included identifying any facility characteristics that drive care costs.

-The resident assessments have been progressing throughout October and November in the participating facilities.
-The results of the assessments from this representative sample across Australia will be used to test the impact of the new funding model nationally.
+The resident assessments were undertaken throughout October and November 2018 in the participating facilities.
+The results of the assessments from this representative sample across Australia were used to test the impact of the new funding model nationally.

 The reassessment of half of the residents that were assessed in Study One has been completed.
-Analysis of the results will measure how the care needs of the residents have changed over the period between the Study One and the Study Three assessments.
-This work will be used to inform the development of reassessment protocols.
+Analysis of the results measured how the care needs of the residents have changed over the period between the Study One and the Study Three assessments.
+This work was used to inform the development of reassessment protocols.